nixworks/public/README.md

 ##### Criminal justice reform in the United States
 ### [The U.S. Senate Judiciary Committee backed the Sentencing Reform and Corrections Act, a package to reduce some of the strictest federal sentencing rules along with reforms for the federal prison system, by a vote of 16&ndash;5. ](/news/2018/02/15/the-u-s-senate-judiciary-committee-backed-the-sentencing-reform-and-corrections-act-a-package-to-reduce-some-of-the-strictest-federal-sent.md)
-_Context: Sentencing Reform and Corrections Act, U.S. Senate Judiciary Committee, Criminal justice reform in the United States_
+_Context: Criminal justice reform in the United States, U.S. Senate Judiciary Committee, Sentencing Reform and Corrections Act_

 ##### Politics of Ethiopia
 ### [Hailemariam Desalegn resigns as Prime Minister of Ethiopia after six years in office amid ongoing unrest in the Oromia and Amhara regions. ](/news/2018/02/15/hailemariam-desalegn-resigns-as-prime-minister-of-ethiopia-after-six-years-in-office-amid-ongoing-unrest-in-the-oromia-and-amhara-regions.md)